FaKod/k8s-bootcamp-assets/README.md

 # Kubernetes Bootcamp
 This is for a training called Kubernetes Bootcamp

-* 2 days Fexible Architectures and scalable Web-Architectures
+* 2 days Flexible Architectures (Microservices) and Scalable Web-Architectures
 * 1 day Docker
 * 2 days Kubernetes